Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Results

-The direct implementation of the approach outlined above requires the simultaneous control of all degrees of freedom in the simulation.
-This becomes impractical for large molecules with many vibrational modes.
-Therefore, instead of simultaneous evolution, we can use Trotterization~\cite{Trotterization} of the time-evolution operator.
-Trotterization approximates the time-evolution operator as a product of operators, each of which corresponds to a term $\hH_I$ in Eq.~\ref{eq:Hmap}.
-The Trotter time-evolution operator is given by $\hat{U}_\mathrm{cMQB}(t)\approx\left(\prod^{N_\mathrm{op}}_I \hat{U}_I(t/N_\mathrm{t})\right)^{N_\mathrm{t}}\equiv\hat{U}(\Delta t)^{N_\mathrm{t}}$, where $N_\mathrm{op}$ is the number of divided operators and $N_t$ is the number of the Trotter steps (Fig.~\ref{fig:circuit}b).
+The direct implementation of our approach outlined above requires the simultaneous control of all degrees of freedom in the simulation.
+However, our approach uses a fermion-qubit mapping for the electronic degrees of freedom, which involves a change of basis between non-commuting electronic terms.
+Therefore, we must use Trotterization~\cite{Trotterization} of the time-evolution operator.
+Trotterization approximates the time-evolution operator as a product of operators, each of which corresponds to a term $\hH_I$ in Eq.~(\ref{eq:Hmap}).
+The Trotterized cMQB time-evolution operator is given by $\hat{U}(t)\approx\left(\prod^{N_\mathrm{op}}_I \hat{U}_I(t/N_\mathrm{t})\right)^{N_\mathrm{t}}\equiv\hat{U}_{\mathrm{cMQB}}(\Delta t)^{N_\mathrm{t}}$, where $N_\mathrm{op}$ is the number of divided operators and $N_\mathrm{t}$ is the number of the Trotter steps [Fig.~\ref{fig:circuit}(b)].